abdelfattah-lab/nitro/README.md

 ## Developer Notes
-This package has been validated on the Meteor Lake processor, with the Linux NPU Driver 1.6.0 and OpenVINO 2024.3.0.
-Currently, the frameworks supports Llama3, with some initial support for Qwen2.
+This package has been validated on the Meteor Lake processor, with the Linux NPU Driver 1.10.0 and OpenVINO 2024.4.0.
+Currently, the frameworks supports the Llama family models (Llama 3, 3.1, 3.2).

 # Installation